Azure/apiforfhir-migration-tool/infra/Demo/ReadMe.md

-# Deploy FHIR server and migration tool
+# Incremental Copy migration tool demo
 This sample will guide you through deploying a demo of the migration tool using an ARM/Bicep Template and subsequently testing the server using a Postman collection.